The 25 most stylish cyclists of all time

 Theunisse started wearing hideous headbands, probably to cover the Euro-mullet haircut he adopted.
 TVM even made the style mistake of riding moulded magnesium girder-like Kirk Precision frames for a while.
 Clad in yellow, blue and red, and on one of those bikes, Theunisse looked like Lego on wheels.
 Nobody can carry that look off.

 Now Rolf Sorenson could wear a headband.
 This latter day viking once graced the cover of Euroman, a sort of Danish GQ.
 He was elegant on the outside, steel on the inside, which is a great combination for a bike rider.
-Sorensen won Northern Classics: Paris-Tours in 1990, Liège-Bastogne-Liège in 1993 and the Tour of Flanders in 1997, and he looked just right on a bike.
+Sorensen won some of the biggest one-day race on the calendar: Paris-Tours in 1990, Liège-Bastogne-Liège in 1993 and the Tour of Flanders in 1997, and he looked just right on a bike.

 Nothing particular you could put your finger on, just the whole package.
 Sorensen’s riding was smooth, capable, concise and deadly.
 He could ride the track too, which always adds a little ‘souplesse’ to the ‘coup de pédale’, if you’ll excuse my French.